jentery/dh150/index.md

 * Go backwards.
 Start at the end, work your way to the beginning, and document the process (or experience) along the way.
 * Check the source code, if available and applicable.
 You might find some insightful comments there.

-Made prompts considerations of *process* over product.
+"Made" prompts considerations of *process* over product.

 ---